-On September 22, 2023, Black & Veatch Construction Inc. ("BVCI") filed a claim with the Commission related to the Commission's Contract No. EN-00232-03-02 for the design build fiber optic network installation on the mainline turnpike between milepost 247.4 and milepost H-42.70.
+On September 22, 2023, BVCI filed a claim with the Commission related to the Commission's Contract No. EN-00232-03-02 for the design build fiber optic network installation on the Turnpike Mainline between milepost 247.4 and milepost H-42.70 ("BVCI Contract #1").
 BVCI submitted a bid for the work for the first of the five contracts and was the low bidder at approximately \$45 million.
-In September 2019, following the award, BVCI and the Commission entered into a contract.
-Although the contract completion date was November 19, 2021, BVCI did not achieve substantial completion until June 2, 2023.
-The Commission assessed liquidated damages in excess of \$3 million due to BVCI's 489-day late delivery of the project.
-BVCI seeks approximately \$44 million in alleged breaches of contract and other alleged Commission caused impacts as reasons for BVCI's late delivery of the project.
-It is too early to tell the likelihood of an unfavorable outcome and an estimate of the amount or range of the potential loss.
-However, the Commission will vigorously defend this claim and will assert all available defenses in this matter.
+In September 2019, following the award, BVCI and the Commission entered into BVCI Contract #1 with respect to such work.
+Although the BVCI Contract #1 completion date was November 19, 2021, BVCI did not achieve substantial completion with respect thereto until June 2, 2023.
+The Commission assessed liquidated damages in excess of \$3 million due to BVCI's 489-day late delivery of the project under BVCI Contract #1.
+BVCI seeks approximately \$44 million in alleged breaches of contract and other alleged Commission caused impacts as reasons for BVCI's late delivery of the project under BVCI Contract #1.
+A Claims Review Meeting with respect to BVCI Contract #1 was held in April 2024.
+A final determination denying BVCI's claims with respect to BVCI Contract #1 was issued by the Commission's Contracting Officer's designee on August 5, 2024.
+On August 20, 2024, BVCI filed a complaint with the Board of Claims with respect to BVCI Contract #1 and on September 19, 2024 the Commission filed preliminary objections to various counts contained in BVCI's Complaint.
+BVCI responded to the Commission's preliminary objections on November 18, 2024.
+The parties are in the process of filing briefs regarding the preliminary objections.
+Once the briefing is closed, the Board of Claims will issue its decision.